phpvms/docs/versioned_docs/version-v7.x/help.md

 title: Getting Help
 ---

-This guide details the requirements for getting help with phpVMS or vmsACARS.
+This guide details the requirements for getting help with phpvms or vmsACARS.

 ## How to ask for help